Billy Volek: College career

+Volek went to Fresno State, where he led the Bulldogs to a Western Athletic Conference title in 1999 and set the NCAA record for career lowest percentage of passes intercepted.
+Volek finished his college career with 6,385 passing yards and 57 passing touchdowns.
+He was inducted into the Fresno Athletic Hall of Fame in 2016.

 Professional career

 Tennessee Titans

 Volek was signed by the Tennessee Titans in 2000 from free agency, after not being selected by any team in the 2000 NFL draft.
 He would see very little action during his rookie season, completing 0 of his 3 passes with no touchdowns and no interceptions.
 After such a small amount of play time, he would not be seen on the field again until the 2003 season, where he would make a name for himself as one of the National Football League's more talented backup quarterbacks.

 In 2004, he became only the fourth quarterback in NFL history—along with Dan Marino, Dan Fouts, and Phil Simms—to pass for over 400 yards in two consecutive games.
 It was announced on December 17, 2004, that he would be the starting quarterback for the rest of the season for the Titans, replacing the injured Steve McNair.
-McNair's injuries healed in time for the next season, and Volek backed him up once again, starting only 1 game.
+McNair's injuries healed in time for the next season, and Volek backed him up once again, starting only one game.
 McNair was later traded to the Baltimore Ravens during June 2006, allowing Volek the opportunity to truly earn the starting position.

 In late August 2006, coach Jeff Fisher announced that the Titans intended to sign Kerry Collins to compete with Volek for the starting quarterback job.
 In turn, it has been reported that Volek took issue with this decision and immediately asked to be considered for a trade.